-The Higher Education Reconciliation Act (HERA) established two federal student aid grants for undergraduate students: the Academic Competitiveness Grant (ACG) and the National Science and Mathematics Access to Retain Talent (National SMART) Grant.
+Because they have not been reauthorized, the Academic Competitiveness Grant (ACG) and the National Science and Mathematics Access to Retain Talent (National SMART) Grant will end with the 2010-2011 award year.
 These are need- and merit-based grants for students who meet additional criteria to those explained in preceding chapters.

-The ACG and National SMART Grant programs are intended to encourage, respectively, rigorous academic study in high school and enrollment in college majors in the physical, life, and computer sciences; engineering; technology; mathematics; and certain foreign languages.
+The ACG and National SMART Grant programs are intended to encourage, respectively, rigorous academic study in high school and enrollment in college majors in the physical, life, and computer sciences; engineering; technology; mathematics; and certain critical foreign languages.
 Accordingly, the eligibility criteria relate to those goals.